Davaition/dissertation_prod/README.md

 Based on the results, the following recommendations are made:

-1. **Use ARIMA** for short- to medium-term return forecasting.
+1. **Use ARIMA** for short to medium-term return forecasting.
-2. **Implement EGARCH** when modeling volatility with asymmetric risks.
+2. **Implement EGARCH** when modelling volatility with asymmetric risks.
 3. **Avoid LSTM** unless larger datasets or exogenous features are available.
 4. **Prioritize stock indices** over cryptocurrencies for forecast-driven strategies.
 5. **Incorporate macroeconomic variables** to improve LSTM generalization.